Millennial Branding: What Works and What Doesn’t

 Here’s a breakdown of how to engage effectively:

-• Utilise Influencer Marketing: Millennials trust influencers as much as their friends—partner with authentic influencers who align with your brand to reach a wider audience.
+- Utilise Influencer Marketing: Millennials trust influencers as much as their friends—partner with authentic influencers who align with your brand to reach a wider audience.
+Disclosures must be clear and conspicuous under the FTC’s Endorsement Guides updated in 2023 and the UK ASA and CAP Code, so use unambiguous labels like #ad and ensure claims are substantiated.

-• Be Present on Social Networks: Engage with your audience on platforms where they hang out, like Instagram, TikTok, and Twitter.
+- Be Present on Social Networks: Engage with your audience on platforms where they spend time, such as Instagram, TikTok, and Twitter.
 Share stories, host Q&A sessions, or go live to connect authentically.

 Consider LEGO’s user-generated campaigns, where fans create and share custom builds.
 This approach solidifies brand loyalty while engaging millennials.